cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

     number of iterative refinement steps after solving KKT system (default: 1).

 ``'kktsolver'``
     The KKT solver used.
-The default is a regularized LDL solver.
-The "chol" solver is faster but requires that A and [A; G] be full rank.
+The default, "chol", does a Cholesky factorization with preprocessing to make A and [A; G] full rank.
+    The "robust" solver does an LDL factorization without preprocessing.
+    It is slower, but more robust.

 `SCS`_ options: